Santa Elena Canyon River Trips

 Santa Elena Canyon Trip Options

 Santa Elena Canyon offers trips from one day to three days depending on the river flow, and side hikes.
-Scroll down for details on each float trip.

 At most levels a 2-3 day trip, 21 miles of river start to finish, launching in Lajitas and finishing in the National Park just downstream from the canyon hiking trail.
 In rare instances during high water events, during the rainy summer season, the entire 21 miles can be floated in a single day.
 It is difficult to predict these circumstances so it is best to book as a one or two night float.